-While I don’t remember when the internet became such an angry place, I do remember it used to be more peaceful and welcoming.
-This was back in the late 1990s and early 2000s, when people were generally supportive and having actual conversations online (as opposed to the sarcastic swipes we see today).
-I was already running my own websites and web communities then, though not on self-help, and had a great time connecting with others online.
+I remember when things used to be more peaceful online.
+This was back in the late 1990s and early 2000s, when people were generally supportive and would have actual conversations with each other on the internet (as opposed to the sarcastic swipes we see today).
+I was already creating websites and managing web communities then, and would have a great time interacting with complete strangers every day.

-These days, things seem different.
-As the number of internet users has jumped 20-fold in the past 16 years to over 2.9 billion web users today (that’s over 40% of the world’s population!) and as YouTube, Facebook, and Twitter helm the online web space today, the online space seems to have turned quite angsty.
-Nowadays, it is quite rare to see proper conversations unfold between two strangers on the web.
-Nowadays, people seem to just burst into anger and call each other names after a few exchanges.
-Have you been observing the same thing as well?
+These days, things have become different.
+As the number of internet users exploded to over 2.9 billion web users and as YouTube, Facebook, and Twitter helm the online world, the online space has become quite angsty.
+These days, it is quite rare to see people interacting like civilized humans online.
+These days, people seem to get angry and call each other names after a few exchanges.
+Have you noticed the same thing too?

 My Experience with Negative Remarks

-As you guys know, I recently closed comments at PE.
-It wasn’t totally due to negative comments, though the increasing negativity of comments got me thinking about the role of comments on PE, which then led to the closure.
-The negative comments were more of a catalyst than a cause.
+As you guys know, I recently closed the blog comments at PE.
+It wasn’t totally due to negative comments, though the increasing negativity of comments got me thinking about the role of blog comments on PE, after which I decided to close them.
+Negative comments were a catalyst rather than the root cause.

-Before, I was receiving negative comments every week to every other week.
+Before closing comments, I was receiving negative comments every 1-2 weeks.
 Sometimes they were snarky.
 Sometimes they were personal attacks.
-Sometimes they were critical remarks about my work or myself.
-While I’d usually brush away the bad remarks, sometimes there were that would sting, especially when they got very negative and personal.
+Sometimes they were critical remarks about me or my work.
+While I’d usually brush away the bad remarks, sometimes they would sting, especially when they were very rude and got personal.

 A Snarky Remark

-Surprised, I looked up this person’s profile online… only to realize that this is a guy in his late 30s (if not early 40s), is well-educated with a degree, has a fair body of professional work experience, and used to teach.
-And he is a local, ironically.
-Whatever the typical profile of people who’d post internet snark is, this guy definitely doesn’t fit into that.
+Curious, I looked up this person’s profile… only to realize that this is a guy in his late 30s (if not early 40s), is well-educated with a degree, has a fair body of professional experience, and used to teach.
+And he is from Singapore, same as me.
+Whatever the usual profile of people who post internet snark is, this guy doesn’t fit that.

-Here is a fully grown adult with the skills and know-how to be empathetic and kind, yet deliberately chose to be unkind, I thought.
-Surely this guy is supportive to his own students, his friends, his family, and the strangers he meets in real life.
-Surely we would have no problem having a civil conversation should we meet as strangers in real life.
+Here is a full-grown adult with the skills and knowledge to be empathetic and kind, yet he chooses to be unkind.
+Surely this guy is supportive of his students, friends, family, and the strangers he meets in real life?
+Surely we would have no problem having a civil conversation if we were to meet as strangers in real life?

-It was obvious that this guy would know, above others (as a mature adult and as someone who interacts with kids), the importance of being civil in a conversation, yet he chose not to be.
+It was obvious that this guy knows the importance of being kind and civil (as a mature adult and as someone who interacts with kids), yet he chose not to be.

-Why did he choose to be callous?
+Why was he so rude?
 I wondered.
-Why attack me when I’m just trying to run my blog and do my thing — and I wasn’t even being rude to him or anybody?
+Why attack me when I’m just running my blog and doing my thing — and I wasn’t even being rude to him or anybody?
 (We don’t even know each other??)
 Why be rude when he could easily be kind and sensitive?

 As I wrapped up my search, the only conclusion I could think of was,